microsoft/vscode-go/Readme.md

 ## Building and Debugging the Extension

-You can set up a development environment for debugging the extension uring extension development.
+You can set up a development environment for debugging the extension during extension development.

 First make sure you do not have the extension installed in `~/.vscode/extensions`.
-Then clone the repo somewhere else on your machine, and run `npm install` and open a development instance of Code.
+Then clone the repo somewhere else on your machine, run `npm install` and open a development instance of Code.

 ```bash
 rm -rf ~/.vscode/extensions/go-code